MPH & MS Application Process

-Recommendation requests should be given to two people who are able to provide a thoughtful, thorough and honest assessment of the applicant's academic abilities in general and, specifically, the ability to succeed in the graduate programs at The Dartmouth Institute.
-Please contact your evaluators well in advance to give them sufficient time to write and their evaluations by the deadline.
-After the applicant supplies SOPHAS with the email addresses of the recommenders, SOPHAS sends the recommender instructions on how to electronically submit the letter.
+Recommendation requests should be given to two people who are able to provide a thoughtful, thorough and honest assessment of your academic abilities in general and, specifically, the ability to succeed in the graduate programs at The Dartmouth Institute.
+Please contact your evaluators well in advance to give them sufficient time to write and submit their evaluations by the deadline.
+After you supply SOPHAS with the email addresses of the recommenders, SOPHAS sends the recommender instructions on how to electronically submit the letter.

 College seniors & recent college graduates: Two letters of recommendation must come from your professors who can assess your academic abilities.

 Applicants who have been out of college at least 3 years: Your letters of recommendation should come from employment supervisors and/or professors who can assess your academic abilities.

 A current resume or curriculum vitae (CV) is required.
 Submit this document directly to your SOPHAS application.

 All applicants must submit official transcripts for all academic work towards any degree earned, including all undergraduate and graduate degrees.
 If you are currently enrolled in a degree program, you are required to submit a current official transcript of courses completed and work in progress.
 Institutions must submit official transcripts directly to SOPHAS using their Official Transcript Request Form.
 Photocopies or student copies will not be accepted.